guptaGirish/taskassignmentapp/README.md

 To start using app-
 First, you will have to set up cloud server part on JBOSS server.
-Deployment of cloud server code is similar to as mentioned on link below - http://openmobster.googlecode.com/svn/wiki/content/app-developer-guide/html/crud.html#d0e425 While setting up server code, you will have to make sure that you have configured one sql database with cloud server.
+Deployment of cloud server code is similar to as mentioned on link below - http://openmobster.googlecode.com/svn/wiki/content/app-developer-guide/html/crud.html#d0e425 While setting up server code, you will have to make sure that you have configured one mysql database with cloud server.
 You can configure the details mysql db in this file - https://github.com/guptaGirish/taskassignmentapp/blob/master/TaskAssignmentCloudServer/target/classes/taskcrud.cfg.xml